 And also what kid doesn’t love a cookie?

-- Bio Block – there are quite a few activities that cater to kids and involve other type of craft making or working with materials to learn about the animals.
+There are quite a few activities that cater to kids and involve other type of craft making or working with materials to learn about the animals.

 The animal building blocks exercise helps them learn about what the animals do for fun and what kind of toys and games they need to stay entertained and happy on the savanna.

-- Join the “Primal Parade” – this was one of the cutest things I’ve ever seen for the kids to participate in!
+This was one of the cutest things I’ve ever seen for the kids to participate in!